clubrobot/team-2015/README.md

 # arietta-robot
-library wich groups all the robot functionnalities
+library which groups all the robot functionalities